 If you have a Scout or Scouts who are unable to attend summer camp with your Troop, please don't let them miss the opportunity to experience camp!
 Contact the Scout Office so that the Scout can be connected with another Troop.
-These provisional campers will go through the same checkin process as described above but will be partnered with a host Troop for the week.
+These provisional campers will go through the same check-in process as described in this guide but will be partnered with a host Troop for the week.
 The host Troop will have to get approval by the Chartered Organization of the provision camper's Troop.